About ECU’s Race Equality Charter

 Developing the charter

 In 2010 ECU began work evaluating initiatives which might lead to systemic change in race equality.
 There was a growing appetite for a race-specific charter within the sector and we identified that there was a pressing need to prioritise race equality, and for a vehicle to guide action across the sector.
 Many of ECU’s key stakeholders were actively supportive of the development.

 Following supportive feedback from sector stakeholders, in 2012 we began developing a race equality charter.

 Following consultation, we developed a framework for the charter, building on the experience and methodology of ECU’s Athena SWAN Charter.
 We held a second consultation in early 2014, and developed a revised framework taking account of the responses from the sector.

-We then trialed the framework with volunteer institutions to help ensure the framework and approach are suitable for different institutions, whatever their size, specialism or local demographics.
+We then trialled the framework with volunteer institutions to help ensure the framework and approach are suitable for different institutions, whatever their size, specialism or local demographics.
+This resulted in 21 applications with eight institutions receiving a Bronze award.
 Further changes have been made following the trial and ECU’s Race Equality Charter was fully launched in January 2016.